 Think about the palette of colors you want for your dinner party-ready table.
-Color can be provided by tablecloths and runners, dishware, charger plates, flatware, glassware, serving dishes, the centerpiece, and more, so select a limited number of hues you want to incorporate for a pulled-together look.
+Color can be provided by luxury tablecloths and runners, matching dinnerware sets, fancy charger plates and also flatware, glassware, serving dishes whilst not forgetting about the all-important centerpiece, and more, so select a limited number of hues you want to incorporate for a pulled-together look.

 A dinner party over a holiday could suggest its own selection with gold flatware, red tinted glasses, and gold-rimmed dishware, plus accents of red in linens, the table center and accessories.